argossy/linux101/slurm_submit/README.md

-method of submitting R jobs using slurm system at longleaf.unc.edu
+Method of submitting R jobs using SLURM system at longleaf.unc.edu

 1. run_R_code.R
 the example code to run, which needs input parameters from another command line